zannloo/tp/docs/UserGuide.md

 #### Output if command succeeds

-- Displays message indicating successfully moving student from one group to another group
+- Displays message to indicate the successful transfer of a student from one group to another group

 #### Examples:
 - When user is at the root directory `~` and keys in the following command, student with specified path `~/grp-001/0123Y` will be moved from grp-001 to grp-002: